Skip to main content

 Size variants

-We support three sizes (small, medium and large).
+We support three sizes: "s" (small, the default), "m" (medium), and "l" (large).
 The medium and large variants both have a "blue" selected color.

 Use the large variant for selection of larger interface elements such as .